 If the City determines that this article has been breached by or with respect to a Proponent, the City may exclude its Proposal from consideration, or if an Agreement has already been entered into, may terminate it without incurring any liability.

 9. Acceptance of Proposals

-The City shall not be obliged to accept any Proposal in response to this RFP.
+The City shall not be obliged to accept or reject any Proposal in response to this RFP (in whole or in part).

 The City may, without incurring any liability or cost to any Proponent: